matteo14c/HaploCoV/docs/source/novel.rst

 3 Derive novel groups
 =====================

 Novel groups/sublineages of SARS-CoV-2 are identified by *augmentClusters.pl*.
 This utility is used to derive novel sub-groups/sub lineages within an existing classification of SARS-CoV-2 lineages/variants.
-The aim is to extend a "target" classification by the incoporation of local/regional high frequency alleles, which are used to infer/derive local variants of the virus.
+The aim is to extend a "target" classification by the incoporation of local/regional high genomic variants, which are used to infer/derive local variants of the virus.
 Users can specify the minimum size (minimum number of isolates included in the group) required for a novel group to be formed (*--size*) and the minimum distance (in terms of number of characteristic high frequency alleles, *--dist*) between newly formed and extant groups.
 The input is the metadata table in **HaploCoV** format.
-The output will consist of a simple text file including a list of SARS-CoV-2 variants/lineages (one per line) and the list of their characteristic (present in >50% of the genomes) allele variants.
-The file will include all the extant lineages/variants specified in the metadata table,  and also novel variants/sub-group formed by the tool.
-All novel variants/groups will be indicated by a suffix (*--suffix*) that can be specified by the user.
+The output will consist of a simple text file including a list of SARS-CoV-2 variants/lineages (one per line) and the list of their characteristic (present in >50% of the genomes) genomic variants.
+The file will include all the extant lineages/variants specified in the metadata table,  and also novel variants/lineages formed by the tool.
+All novel variants/lineages will be indicated by a suffix (*--suffix*) that can be specified by the user.

 **High frequencies alleles for Nexstrain data**